geomagpy/MARTAS/README.md

 Checkout the MagPy instructions to setup and initialize a MagPy data base (see [section 9](https://github.com/geomagpy/magpy/tree/develop?tab=readme-ov-file#9-sql-databases)).
-This is usually done within minutes and then can be readily used for MARCOS data collections or MARTAS dissemination.
+This is usually done within minutes and then can be readily used for pMARCOS data collections or pMARTAS dissemination.
 When initializing MARCOS and selecting destination "db" you will need to provide a credential shortcut for the database.
 You can create such credentials using addcred.
 Use addcred -h for all options.